SreeKeerthi05/CODTECH_task3/README.md

 "PROJECT BASED ON" : IOT

+"DURATION" : 4 WEEKS

 "PROJECT MENTOR" : NEELA SANTOSH

 OVERVIEW OF THE PROJECT:

+An IoT Security System is a smart surveillance and protection system that uses sensors, cameras, and internet connectivity to monitor and secure homes, offices, or public spaces.
+It can detect intrusions, send real-time alerts, capture images or video, and allow remote access through smartphones or web apps.
 To build an automated security system that:

 Detects motion using sensors (e.g., PIR sensor),